CiscoDevNet/terraform-provider-aci/docs/guides/migration.md

 ## Introduction

-Since its first release in September 2020, the Terraform ACI provider has significantly progressed, adding new resources and data sources to streamline the management of Cisco ACI environments.
+Since its first release in July 2019, the Terraform ACI provider has significantly progressed, adding new resources and data sources to streamline the management of Cisco ACI environments.
 Over the years, we've transitioned from SDKv1 to [SDKv2](https://developer.hashicorp.com/terraform/plugin/sdkv2), and now to the latest [Terraform Plugin Framework](https://developer.hashicorp.com/terraform/plugin/framework).
 This new Plugin Framework is the recommended way for developing Terraform plugins and offers several advantages over SDKv2.

-In order to fully leverage the new features of the Terraform Plugin Framework, we undertook a complete rewrite of the Terraform ACI provider's resources and data sources.
-Although this was a significant effort, it presented an opportunity to review and enhance the existing ACI provider.
+In order to fully leverage the new features of the Terraform Plugin Framework, we decided to undertake a complete rewrite of the Terraform ACI provider's resources and data sources.
+Although this is a significant effort, it presented an opportunity to review and enhance the existing ACI provider and how the provider is developed.

+This complete rewrite will stretch a series of releases starting with [v2.16.0](https://github.com/CiscoDevNet/terraform-provider-aci/releases/tag/v2.16.0) where all new resources and data sources will be implemented using the new Terraform Plugin Framework and pre-existing resources and data sources will be slowly migrated into the Terraform Plugin Framework.
+Migrated resources and data sources contain a note that specifies it has been migrated at the top of their documentation.
+Once all pre-existing resources are migrated to the Terraform Provider Framework, a major release of the provider will be created to remove legacy attributes.

 This guide provides detailed steps for migrating from previous versions, outlines key optimization steps to enhance performance, and aims to facilitate a smoother transition for users adapting to these updates.
-Additionally, it outlines the new features introduced by the Terraform Plugin Framework, along with the modifications we implemented in the ACI provider and the rationale behind these changes.
+Additionally, it outlines how the migrated resources use the new features introduced by the Terraform Plugin Framework, along with the modifications we implemented in the ACI provider and the rationale behind these changes.

 ## Upgrading the ACI Terraform Provider